pagkly/Zed/Investopedia4/Relationship Manager.md

 ### Client Relationship Managers

 The goal of client relationship managers is to build a culture of relationships with clients based on trust and value and not only on price.
 This helps create strong barriers to competition.
-Clients who know they can trust a particular business are more likely to return even if a less familiar or less trusted competitor offers a lower price.
+Clients who know they can trust a particular business are more likely to [[Return|return]] even if a less familiar or less trusted competitor offers a lower price.

-Client relationship managers work with senior executives, sales managers, technical managers, finance directors, and others who make or influence sales decisions.
+Client relationship managers work with senior executives, sales managers, technical managers, [[Finance|finance]] directors, and others who make or influence sales decisions.
 They also may work directly with clients to address problems or overcome other obstacles.

 [Client relationship managers](https://www.investopedia.com/terms/c/customer_relation_management.asp) also monitor industry trends in order to identify new sales opportunities and to brief the product development and sales teams to meet client needs.
 They use the data they collect to establish revenue targets and identify the resources needed to meet them.
 Research also is important to analyze competitor trends and assess potential threats to the firm's relationships with clients.